Skip to content

 Prerequisites

-This section describes the prerequisites that we assume for the following steps regarding installed software and access to an Intel Trust Authority API Key.
+This section describes the prerequisites that we assume for the following steps regarding installed software and optionally access to an Intel Trust Authority API Key.

 Installed Software